 Digital Object Identifier (DOI)

 Funding for this project was provided by the American Chestnut Foundation through a grant from the United States Department of Interior, Office of Surface Mining Reclamation and Enforcement.

-Barton, Christopher; Miller, Jarrod; Sena, Kenton; Angel, Patrick; and French, Michael, "Evaluating the Use of Tree Shelters for Direct Seeding of Castanea on a Surface Mine in Appalachia" (2015).
+Barton, Christopher; Miller, Jarrod; Sena, Kenton L.; Angel, Patrick; and French, Michael, "Evaluating the Use of Tree Shelters for Direct Seeding of Castanea on a Surface Mine in Appalachia" (2015).
 Forestry and Natural Resources Faculty Publications.
 6.